xwp/wp-foo-bar/CONTRIBUTING.md

     - Provide detailed description of the bug in the PR.
 Live demo preferred.
     - Add appropriate test coverage if applicable.

+## Continuous Integration

+We use [Travis CI](https://travis-ci.com) to lint all code, run tests and report test coverage to [Coveralls](https://coveralls.io) as defined in [`.travis.yml`](.travis.yml).
 Travis CI will run the unit tests and perform sniffs against the WordPress Coding Standards whenever you push changes to your PR.
 Tests are required to pass successfully for a merge to be considered.

 ## Development